valkyrie-fnd/valkyrie-event-adapter/README.md

 ```

 `valkyrieReceiver` needs to implement the `ValkyrieReceiver` interface.
-Commands sent by the wrapper of your game can be handled by that.
+Commands sent by the wrapper of your game should be handled by it.
 When the wrapper send a autoplay command with any of the three options, the game should respect that command.